 With a root canal, it is all about timing.
 If you wait too long, it might be too late for the procedure.
 It is essential to schedule an appointment as soon as you begin experiencing symptoms.
 Regular checkups are also vital, as they can catch issues early on, giving your tooth a better chance of survival.

 Signs you may need Root Canal Treatment

 Here at Coastland Dental in Burbank, we recommend you schedule a consultation with our dentist if you experience the symptoms below.
 We strongly advise against putting off treatment, as waiting can only worsen symptoms and the risk of the infection.

 It is important to remember that even if your symptoms are mild, seeking dental help is a must.
 If you have been experiencing tooth pain, but it suddenly goes away, this might be a sign that the infection has entirely killed the tooth.
 Don’t let it get to this point!
 Replacing dead or lost teeth takes more time and money than undergoing more routine procedures such as a root canal.

 What are the Post-Op instructions for Root Canal treatment?

-Once the anesthesia wears off, you might experience some minor discomfort on the tooth that has been treated.
-This may last anywhere from 7-10 days, but can easily be managed with pain medication.
+After you receive treatment, the area will still be anesthetized for up to a few hours.
+That means you won’t have much feeling in the area, so avoid eating or drinking anything hot as you may burn yourself.
+Additionally, be careful when chewing or speaking to avoid biting your cheek or lips.
+After the anesthesia wears off, you might experience some mild discomfort or soreness on the tooth that has been treated.
+This may last anywhere from 7-10 days, but it is a completely normal part of the recovery process.
 Slight swelling may also occur, which isn’t unusual post-op.
 Continue to take any prescribed medication unless instructed otherwise by the doctor.